 This article will provide a basic overview of postgraduate study and the application process, and will also explain how you can access further guidance and support.

 An increasing number of students consider postgraduate or further study as an option - to develop specialist expertise, enter a profession or enhance employment prospects.
 This article provides further information to help you explore the courses available, find out how to apply and look at possible sources of funding.
-Once you have done some initial research you can get further advice by talking to the advisers at the University of Portsmouth’s employability service, Purple Door.
+Once you have done some initial research you can get further advice by talking to the advisers at the University of Portsmouth’s Careers and Employability Service.

 What type of course could I study?

 In general terms, there are three main types of courses:

 There are a wide range of courses available and this can seem overwhelming.
 In order to make your choice, you should think carefully about the following: